THE BROWN SCAPULAR

 On the very day Our Lady gave the Scapular to St. Simon, he was hurriedly called by Lord Peter of Linton: “Come quickly, Father, my brother is dying in despair!”
 St. Simon left at once to the bedside of the dying man.
 He placed his large Scapular over the dying man and asked Our Blessed Mother to keep her promise.
 Immediately the man repented and died in the grace and friendship of God.
 That night the dead man appeared to his brother and said, “I have been saved through the most powerful Queen and the habit of that man as a shield.”

 Many of the popes approved and recommended the Brown Scapular.
-It is remarkable that only 25 years after the Scapular vision Blessed Pope Gregory X was buried wearing the Scapular.
-When his tomb was opened in 1830, 554 years after his death, his Scapular was found intact.
-It is still preserved in the Arezzo (Italy) Museum today.
+It is remarkable that only 25 years after the Scapular vision, Blessed Pope Gregory X was buried wearing the Scapular.
+Remarkable also is that when his tomb was opened in 1830, 554 years after his death, his Scapular was found intact.

 St. Claude de la Colombiere, renowned Jesuit and spiritual director of St. Margaret Mary, said: "Because all the forms of our love for the Blessed Virgin, all its various modes of expression cannot be equally pleasing to her, and therefore do not assist us in the same degree to Heaven – I say without a moments hesitation that the Brown Scapular is the most favored of all!"
 He also adds: "No devotion has been confirmed by more numerous authentic miracles than the Brown Scapular."